STaylorT/STaylorT/README.md

 # Hello!
 I'm Taylor.

-## 📖 About Me
+## 📖 About Me (:
-- I'm a software developer currently enjoying full-stack development.
+- I'm a software developer currently focusing on full-stack web development.
 - I'm a comp sci student at the University of Kentucky.
+- A list of things I enjoy spending my free time on: \[ books, chess, music, puzzles, YouTube]

 ## 👨‍💻 What I'm up to
-- Finishing senior year in undergrad.
+- Pushing through senior year in undergrad.
-- Working on developing fun and instructive projects.
+- Working on developing fun and instructive side projects.

 ## 🥅 Goals
 - Contribute to open source projects.